ScribeAegis/ScribeAegis/README.md

     🔌 Power: 200 W Smart AC power adapter
   </p>
   <p>
-    I have a second system for research and another for running VMs.
+    I have a second system for research and for running VMs.
   </p>
 </div>